 Inevitably, Perkins staff started to adopt Google Drive on their own, pushing a move to the cloud faster than the IT department had planned.
 A small group began to try it out, using a few accounts to store and share documents.

 They decided to look to AODocs to lock down the student information that they were storing in Google Drive.
-Student log files that were previously stored on a Windows file server in Word and Excel formats were moved to G Suite, giving staff access to Google Forms via mobile devices and making it easier to enter student log information.
+Student log files that were previously stored on a Windows file server in Word and Excel formats were moved to Google Workspace, giving staff access to Google Forms via mobile devices and making it easier to enter student log information.
 From here, the cottages began to use Drive and AODocs to store documents containing information needed by the cottage staff.

 “This was our first big step into using online storage and an application solution to capture information,” explained David.
 Within six months, Drive adoption grew from just a few people to 50 members of the staff and faculty.
 The key, David explained, was deciding how to best develop a folder structure from the beginning.
 With specific staff working in each on-campus cottage, IT wanted those people to only be able to see the information related to the students that they were working with.
 It wasn’t just about creating a library that everyone could access.
 Some people would have access to everything, some would only be able to view or edit, and others wouldn’t have access at all.

 AODocs allowed them to create libraries for each one of the five cottages and expand the types of information that they were storing - from cottage documentation to a student library for student information.